MarcosFlavioGS/Rust_Coding_Dojo_42/README.md

 # Compiling and executing

 We are going to use Rust's powerful package manager, Cargo.
 It is used to install dependecies, compile our crates (Rust packages) and make them distributable.
+Run `install_rust.sh` to install it.

 In the root of the repository, simply run:
 ```sh